06 January 2021

 Registered office in jurisdiction

-Yes.
-Certain statutory books and records must be held.
+Required.
+Certain statutory books and records must be held there.

 Required.
 Can be a body corporate.

-Jcos are not required to hold AGMs unless Articles specify otherwise.
+A Jco is not required to hold AGMs unless its articles of association specify otherwise.

 A public Jco must prepare and file annual audited accounts.